banteg/seed-liquidity/readme.md

 ### `claim()`
 Claim the received LP tokens

-Can be called after liquidity is provided.
+Can be called after liquidity is provided and the locktime has expired.
 The token amount is distributed pro-rata to the contribution.

 ### `bail()`
 Withdraw the tokens if the contract has expired without providing liquidity